 Mick Thomson represents gluttony because of what he mentioned about his domestic lifestyle, when he was interviewed on Voliminal: Inside the Nine (2006).
 When asked how the break from tour was, Mick replied: “Fattening.
 I enjoy sleeping, eating and relaxing; and that takes its toll.”

 Paul Gray represents greed because he wore a pig mask.
-Also, the guy loved drugs more than the other guys in the band, although his death shouldn’t held against him since his doctor was charged for involuntary manslaughter (other people were also Daniel Baldi’s victims).
-In one of his final interviews, he gave an example of his heroin addiction during the making of Vol. 3: The Subliminal Verses (2004): “I would spend half the time in the bathroom shooting up.
+Also, the guy loved drugs more than the other guys in the band, although his death shouldn’t be held against him since his doctor was charged for involuntary manslaughter (other people were also Daniel Baldi’s victims).
+In one of his final interviews, Paul gave an example of his heroin addiction during the making of Vol. 3: The Subliminal Verses (2004): “I would spend half the time in the bathroom shooting up.
 I’d be trying to play, and I’d fall out of my chair a couple times and fall asleep in the middle of tracking a song.
 Halfway through the record, I ended up going to rehab.”

 Chris Fehn represents wrath because he was hazed a lot in the band.
 He mentioned in an interview that the hazing had only really stopped during the making of All Hope is Gone in 2008 (which was also the same year that it was released).
 Can you imagine how much resentment would have festered within him throughout those first ten years of the band?
-I guess they figured that a decade is a true sign of longevity.
-I can imagine that he may have used Metallica’s Jason Newsted as a yardstick.
+I guess that they figured that a decade is a true sign of longevity.
+I can imagine that he may have used Metallica’s Jason Newsted as a yardstick to cope.
 Ten years after 2008, Chris is still in Slipknot.

 Jim Root represents heresy because he doesn’t like putting on his mask even though he gets used to it once it’s on.
 Additionally, Jim is probably the only person in the band to not describe any of their albums as masterpieces.
 He said: “If we were to put out records and think to ourselves Oh, this is the greatest thing and we are the greatest! then that’s just bullsh!t.”